 To complete this research, my grandma and I visited El Basurero to try their Gallo en Chicha.
 It was a delightful experience where we compared flavors, serving styles, and our overall impressions, all while reminiscing about the memories associated with this dish.

-Here are my grandma’s thoughts: the rooster and vegetables were perfectly tender, but she found the marinade too watery, describing its consistency as “ralo” and a bit too sweet for her liking.
+Here are my grandma’s thoughts on El Baurero’s interpretation: the rooster and vegetables were perfectly tender, but she found the marinade too watery, describing its consistency as “ralo” and a bit too sweet for her liking.
 She also compared it to another Gallo en Chicha she recently had at her 65th high school reunion, noting similar observations.
 Sampling different versions of the same dish highlights the various ways it can be prepared, largely influenced by personal preferences and the people for whom we are cooking.
 Her final words in our discussion were, “Uno defiende su casa aunque se esté derrumbando,” meaning one will always protect their home even when it’s falling apart.

 Acknowledgments